gromacs/gromacs/docs/dev-manual/code-formatting.rst

 between the disk and the index) to make it easy to revert the changes.
 This can be overridden by adding a ``-f``/``--force`` option.

+Since the behaviour of clang-format can change between versions even when using the same options, only clang-format from Clang 11 will give correct results.
+The path to the correct ``clang-format`` binary can be specified via ``CLANG_FORMAT`` environment variable or by running ``git config hooks.clangformatpath /path/to/clang-format-11`` in the repository root.

 ``clang-tidy.sh``
 ^^^^^^^^^^^^^^^^^